gremarsl/norway_pension_fund_analysis/README.md

 ## Prerequisites
 Python Interpreter: v3.09 is installed and functioning on the computer.
-With Python v3.10 I had incompatibilities.
+With Python v3.10 I faced incompatibilities.
 The Python packages are installed and ready for usage.

 ## Explanation and Preparation